clearlinux/clear-linux-documentation/source/clear-linux/tutorials/docker/docker.rst

         sudo systemctl restart docker

 #.
 After restarting, the Docker* daemon
-   will seamlessly use katacontainers to launch containers.
+   will seamlessly use Clear Containers to launch containers.
-   The default runtime for Docker containers is *runc*.
    You can see the runtime has changed to :command:`cc-runtime` by running this command: